 Along the centuries-old Futa road, climbing the southern hills of Bologna, lies the town of Pianoro, an unmissable stop on the way to Florence.

 Its surrounding area has a great historical and naturalistic importance, being part of the Parco dei Gessi Bolognesi e Calanchi dell'Abbadessa.
+The town is divided between Pianoro Nuova and Pianoro Vecchia, which houses a World War II refuge, dug into the rock to a depth of about 100 meters.
+It was reopened and designated a "place of remembrance" in 2007.

 Not far from the village stands the Monte delle Formiche (litterally Mount of the Ants).
 This place is known for a curious natural phenomenon that has been occurring for centuries once a year around September: the migration of a variety of winged ants that reach the top of the hill until they get inside the sanctuary of S.Maria di Zena and die there.
 This natural show is an attraction for entomology enthusiasts and nature lovers.
 Further in the direction of Monte delle Formiche lies Zena Castle, which once belonged to the Countess of Canossa.
 This medieval building features elements of the 14th and 17th centuries and despite its current state of disrepair the ruins still retain the charm of a remote era.
 Close to the castle stands the Torre dell' Eredi, dating back to the 14th century, which served as a lookout to control the territory.

 A visit to the church of San Giacomo Maggiore, which was renovated in the 18th century and joined to a pilgrims' inn, of which there have been records since the 12th century, is recommended.
 Noteworthy is the altarpiece by the Scuola del Francia inside the church.
+The church of San Bartolomeo in Musiano is also worth a visit: the original building dates back to before the year 1000, and for centuries served as a monastery for Celestine friars.
+A unique work of art is preserved here: the hydria from the Wedding at Cana, an alabaster vase that scholars believe dates back to the Augustan era.

 In Pianoro Vecchio stands the Lùpari Tower, a fine example of the art of the Maestri comacini, later incorporated into a 15th-century building with a double loggia.